 How Do I Return the Gift Once I Have This Info?

 You can find Amazon’s gift return instructions here.
 Here’s our version:

-- Go to the Amazon Returns Center and follow their prompts.
+- Go to the Amazon Returns Center and sign in if requested.
 If you don’t have an Amazon account yet, you’ll need to create one—but don’t worry, it’s free.

 - If your return request is approved, Amazon should provide a return label and return authorization slip for printing immediately, and send you copies via email.
 Print these materials or choose to have them mailed to you.

 - Pack the return authorization with the item you’re returning.